Overview: Nursing Jobs in Beverly, MA

 If you’re looking to move to a beach town with historic charm in Massachusetts, Beverly could be a great fit for you.
-Home to just over 42,000 people, it’s sometimes called The Garden City, and for good reason — here, you’ll find beautiful parks, miles of coastline, and a picturesque downtown.
-Nurses in this area enjoy career opportunities at local acute care centers, outpatient facilities, and more.
+Home to over 42,000 people, it’s sometimes called The Garden City, and for good reason — here, you’ll find beautiful parks, miles of coastline, and a picturesque downtown.
+Whether you're seeking full-time, part-time, contract, temporary, or per diem work, nurses in this area enjoy career opportunities at local acute care centers, outpatient facilities, and more.
 Here’s what to know about nursing jobs in Beverly, MA.

 Quick Facts About Nursing Jobs in Beverly, MA

-- Where can I find information about RN license requirements in Massachusetts?
+- Where can I learn more about nursing license requirements in Massachusetts?
 Go to the Massachusetts Board of Registration in Nursing for information on license requirements and renewals.
 Do you have an MA license that’s up for renewal soon?
-Whether you’re a CNA, LPN, RN, or NP, you can use our guide on nursing license renewal in MA.
+Consult our guide on nursing license renewal in MA.

 What to Know When Looking for Nursing Jobs in Beverly, MA

 About 40 minutes north of Boston, Beverly is in Essex County, one of the first three original counties in Massachusetts.
-Whether you’re a CNA, LPN, RN, or NP, you can find nursing jobs in acute care — such as emergency medicine, med-surg, or intensive care — and in post-acute care.
+You can find career opportunities in acute care — such as emergency medicine, med-surg, or intensive care — and in post-acute care.
+Check out the latest positions for your license or certification:

 Working in Beverly, MA

 Beverly was originally settled in the early 17th century, and was named for Beverly, England.
 With an inlet on the Atlantic Ocean, it began as a shipping center, and cotton-weaving mills and shoe-machinery factories arrived later.
-Today, the main economic industries include electronics and tourism.
+Today, educational services, healthcare, and social services make up the largest employment sector.

 If you’re seeking a clinic schedule, Beverly has outpatient medical offices specializing in women’s health, aesthetics and plastic surgery, podiatry, pediatrics, and more.
 There are also home health agencies, skilled nursing facilities, and other post-acute centers in Beverly.

-Residents here commute an average of 30 minutes to work each way.
-This is a few minutes more than the national average, at 25.6 minutes.
+Residents here commute an average of 29 minutes to work each way, which is on par with the state average.
 If you’re looking for public transit options, the Massachusetts Bay Transportation Authority (MBTA) has a bus line in the region, with stops throughout Beverly.

 Living in Beverly, MA